TravelMapping/HighwayData/hwy_data/PER/perpe/README.md

 * PE-3N's route thru Santa Clara de Tulpo is from the 2016 Mollebamba district map.
 * PE-3N's route thru Angasmarca is from the 2016 district map.
 * PE-3N's route thru Santiago de Chuco is from the 2016 district map, but with a one-way pair.
+* PE-3N's route thru Huamachuco is from the 2023 departmental map.
+* PE-3N's route thru Cajabamba is from the 2016 district map, but with a one-way pair.
+* PE-3N's route thru San Marcos is from the 2016 Pedro Galvez district map.
 * PE-3NA [is signed](https://www.google.com/maps/@-8.6988413,-77.9605119,3a,31.5y,342.29h,94.03t/data=!3m6!1e1!3m4!1sExAsRbhX3OuvYO2WLJhmHg!2e0!7i16384!8i8192?entry=ttu).
 * PE-3NB
 * PE-3NC